 Huawei's CFO wins Canada court fight to see more documents related to her arrest

-Dec 10 (Reuters) - Lawyers for Huawei's chief financial officer won a court battle when a judge asked Canada's attorney general to hand over more evidence and documents relating to the arrest of Meng Wanzhou.
+Dec 10 (Reuters) - Lawyers for Huawei's chief financial officer have won a court battle after a judge asked Canada's attorney general to hand over more evidence and documents relating to the arrest of Meng Wanzhou, according to a court ruling released on Tuesday.

-However, the Supreme Court of British Columbia cautioned that the ruling released on Tuesday is limited and does not address the merit of Huawei's allegations that Canadian authorities improperly handled identifying information about Meng's electronic devices.

 Meng, 47, was arrested at the Vancouver International Airport on Dec.
 1, 2018, at the request of the United States, where she is charged with bank fraud and accused of misleading the bank HSBC HSBA.L about Huawei Technologies' business in Iran.
 She has said she is innocent and is fighting extradition.